csrg-utfsm/csrg-utfsm.github.io/index.md

 ## [](#Todo) To-Do List

- - Create JacORB 3.6.1 RPM.
+ - [Done] Create JacORB 3.6.1 RPM.
 JacORB 2.3.1 is available in fedora.
- - Create Mico RPM
+ - [Done] Create Mico RPM
- - Instead of using /home/<user> leave the code in /usr/share/{alma,almadevel,etc}
+ - [Partially Done] Instead of using /home/<user> leave the code in /usr/share/{alma,almadevel,etc}
  - Create symlinks in a cleaner way in ExtProds Spec file
  - Sign the RPMs: http://giovannitorres.me/how-to-setup-an-rpm-signing-key.html
  - Complete the Systemd daemons of acs commands